cloudblue/connect-workflows/program-contracts/t-5-act-terminated.md

 ## Prerequisites
 A program contract in the [Active](s-b-active.html) state.
 ## Operation results
-A pogram contract with the [Terminated](s-d-terminated.html) status.
+A program contract with the [Terminated](s-d-terminated.html) status.